dadencukillia/flappy_rust/README.md

 ## Cargo commands
 `cargo run` to play in the game,<br>
 `cargo build` to build the game,<br>
-`cargo build -release` to build the game in release mode;
+`cargo build --release` to build the game in release mode;

 ## Gameplay
 The only goal is to jump so as not to hit the pillars.